 The work doesn't stop after the show is over.
 You might have follow up exams after the show for patients who need an updated prescription.
 Plus, you should be promoting the success of your event with photos on your social media pages to get people excited about future events you might hold.

 It's also important to be able to evaluate the success of the event.
-It's a good idea to set some financial and marketing goals beforehand and see if you reached them when it's all said and done.
+It's a good idea to set some sales goals beforehand and see if you reached them when it's over.
 This will help you analyze your strategy and see where you might be able to make adjustments or improvements the next time around.

 Forgetting Freebies and Food

-An easy way to get customers in your door is with free giveaways, food, and drinks!
+An easy way to get customers in your door is with free giveaways, food, and drinks, if you're able to provide these things safely.
 Frame vendors should be able to help out with some freebies for raffle drawings or giveaways.
 You could also ask other local businesses if they have any items to donate to the event in exchange for publicity.
 This will get the word out about your event even more, and you'll be establishing a relationship with local businesses.